thi-ng/umbrella/packages/color-palettes/README.md

 ## About

-Collection of image based color palettes.
+Collection of 64 image based color palettes.
 This is a support package for [@thi.ng/color](https://github.com/thi-ng/umbrella/tree/develop/packages/color).

 ### Status

-**ALPHA** - bleeding edge / work-in-progress
+**STABLE** - used in production

 [Search or submit any issues for this package](https://github.com/thi-ng/umbrella/issues?q=%5Bcolor-palettes%5D+in%3Atitle)